CharlesSmith999/asset-portal/README.md

 2. Ask them to sign in once using that same email address.
 3. Go to **Assets**, choose **TAG** on the asset, and enter their email.

 An email cannot see portal data unless it has been added by the administrator.
+Adding a person creates a **pending member**; they become active when they first sign in using the same email address.

 ## Technical setup

 - Frontend: a static `index.html` hosted on GitHub Pages.
 - Database and authentication: Supabase.
 - Database sharing migration: [supabase/migrations/20260714_family_asset_sharing.sql](supabase/migrations/20260714_family_asset_sharing.sql).
+- Core-flow and ownership migration: [supabase/migrations/20260715_complete_core_flows.sql](supabase/migrations/20260715_complete_core_flows.sql).
+- Product audit and completed-flow checklist: [PRODUCT_AUDIT.md](PRODUCT_AUDIT.md).

 The public Supabase URL and publishable key are configured in `index.html`.
 Do not place database passwords, service-role keys, or email-provider secrets in this repository or the browser.